Excel parser settings

 Not all Excel files have such a nice static definition.
 In many cases, the actual columns must be determined from the header row.

-The Excel parser supports various forms for a line definition.
+The Excel parser supports various forms of line definition.

 Table 4.Form